Readless

 Key Takeaways

-• Readwise Reader is the most feature-rich option for power users
+• Readwise Reader is the most feature-rich option, combining articles, PDFs, newsletters, and ebooks in one app

-• Instapaper remains the best free alternative for simple needs
+• Instapaper remains the best free alternative with unlimited saves and offline reading

 Related video from YouTube